osmcode/osmium-tool/man/osmium-export.md

     In spaten exports the ID is written into the @fid field.
 For *counter* the value will be an integer, for *type_id* it will be a string.

+-x, \--format-option=OPTION(=VALUE)
+:   Set an output format option.
+The options available depend on the output
+    format.
+See the **OUTPUT FORMAT OPTIONS** section for available options.
+    If the VALUE is not set, the OPTION will be set to "true".
+If needed you can specify this option multiple times to set several options.
+Options set on the command line overwrite options set in the config file.

 @MAN_COMMON_OPTIONS@
 @MAN_PROGRESS_OPTIONS@
 @MAN_INPUT_OPTIONS@